-As an agent, have you ever wished you could be more effective marketing to home buyers so that you could reach out with a great, tailored message they can’t resist?
-If yes, the following Intel will give you more clues to home buyer psychology and the driving forces behind their decisions.
+As an agent, have you ever wished you could be more effective in marketing to home buyers so that you could reach out with a great, tailored message they can’t resist?
+If yes, the following intel will give you more clues about home buyer psychology and the driving forces behind their decisions.

 Marketing to home buyers: exclusive insights from the pros

 Since both agents and mortgage professionals are on the same side of a real estate transaction, it’d be great to have some collective wisdom to share and apply.
 Together with Google, Chase Home Lending looked at a couple of previous years to see the home-buying trends that affect both businesses.

 Perhaps not surprisingly, the major concern of home buyers is affordability.
 According to the report, home affordability searches grew by 34% compared to the previous year.
 In fact, the top three mortgage-related questions deal with affordability:

 - How much mortgage can I qualify for?

 - What mortgage can I afford?

 Millennials are catching up